International Affairs Fellowship

 Fellowship Award

-Fellows seeking to spend the fellowship year working at a U.S. government agency likely will need to obtain a security clearance.
+Fellows seeking to spend their fellowship working at a U.S. government agency likely will need to obtain a security clearance.
 The process for obtaining a security clearance can be lengthy, and the U.S. government alone determines when a clearance can be granted.
 Because of the time needed to obtain a security clearance, affected fellows need to be flexible about their fellowship start date or be willing to begin their fellowships in a position that does not require a security clearance.
 Placements at international organizations and on Capitol Hill typically do not require security clearances.

 Each year, to ensure that national security remains a focus within the program, two or more awardees whose proposed research focuses on existing or emerging national security threats are given the special designation of International Affairs Fellow in National Security.